VAT / Sales Tax Return Agent

 US Sales Tax economic nexus monitoring is the post-Wayfair compliance trap with stretching back-tax exposure

 The 2018 South Dakota v.
-Wayfair Supreme Court decision (No. 17-494) overturned the Quill physical-presence test that had stood since 1992, ruling that economic activity alone (sales + transaction count) creates Sales Tax obligations without physical presence.
-Each of the 45 + DC Sales Tax states implemented its own economic nexus statute with different thresholds (typically USD 100,000 OR 200 transactions, with California, New York, Texas at USD 500,000), different effective dates, and different return forms.
-The Streamlined Sales and Use Tax Agreement (SSUTA) 24 member states + 4 associates offer single-registration via SSTRS plus Certified Service Provider (CSP) framework that simplifies multi-state compliance significantly - the 21 non-SSUTA states + DC require direct registration and direct DOR portal submission.
-The Agent maintains rolling 12-month counters per state with daily refresh and alerts at 80% + 100% thresholds, plus integration with SSTRS for the 24 SSUTA states.
-Marketplace Facilitator Laws (all 45 + DC effective 2018-2021) shift collection responsibility for marketplace-channeled sales (Amazon, eBay, Etsy, Walmart, Shopify) to the platform - the Agent maps platform-channeled sales per state per platform to avoid double-collection while still counting toward nexus thresholds where state law specifies inclusion.
+Wayfair Supreme Court decision (No. 17-494) overturned the Quill physical-presence test that had stood since 1992, ruling that economic activity alone (sales and transaction count) creates Sales Tax obligations without physical presence.
+Each of the 45 states and DC implemented its own economic nexus statute with different thresholds (typically USD 100,000 OR 200 transactions, with California, New York, Texas at USD 500,000), different effective dates, and different return forms.
+The 24 member states and 4 associates of the Streamlined Sales and Use Tax Agreement (SSUTA) offer single-registration via SSTRS plus a Certified Service Provider (CSP) framework that simplifies multi-state compliance significantly - the 21 non-SSUTA states and DC require direct registration and direct DOR portal submission.
+The Agent maintains rolling 12-month counters per state with daily refresh and alerts at the 80% and 100% thresholds, plus integration with SSTRS for the 24 SSUTA states.
+Marketplace Facilitator Laws (all 45 states and DC, effective 2018-2021) shift collection responsibility for marketplace-channeled sales (Amazon, eBay, Etsy, Walmart, Shopify) to the platform - the Agent maps platform-channeled sales per state per platform to avoid double-collection while still counting toward nexus thresholds where state law specifies inclusion.
 Voluntary Disclosure Agreement (VDA) programmes in most states allow capped lookback (typically 3-4 years) plus penalty waiver in exchange for proactive disclosure - the Agent surfaces VDA strategic options to the tax team when retroactive nexus is detected from rolling-counter analysis.

-Integration ecosystem: SAP S/4HANA, Oracle Tax, Workday, MS Dynamics, plus Avalara + Vertex + Sovos + ONESOURCE
+Integration ecosystem: SAP S/4HANA, Oracle Tax, Workday and MS Dynamics, with Avalara, Vertex, Sovos and ONESOURCE

 Micro-Decision Table